aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/working-with-shapes/_index.md

 If we need to stroke (outline) a rectangle the first 4 and the last 2 steps will be the same, but points 5 and 6 will be:
 <br>
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 5.
-Set stroke to the current graphics state of PsDocument.
+Set the stroke to the current graphics state of PsDocument.
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 6.
 Stroke (outline) the rectangle path.